Muhammad Ali Mazidi

-Muhammad Ali Mazidi (May 10, 1954 - August 30, 2022) was an Iranian electrical engineer and lecturer.
+Muhammad Ali Mazidi (May 10, 1954 – August 30, 2022) was an Iranian-born electrical engineer, author, and lecturer based in Texas.
+He was the co-author of The 80x86 IBM PC and Compatible Computers, a widely used textbook published by Prentice Hall, as well as the widely cited author of several editions of The 8051 Microcontroller and Embedded Systems.

 Mazidi went to Tabriz University and held master's degrees from both Southern Methodist University and the University of Texas at Dallas.
-He was the founder of MicroDigitalEd and taught microprocessor-based system design.
+He founded MicroDigitalEd and taught microprocessor-based system design.
 He was also a scholar of and occasional lecturer on the Baháʼí Faith.

+Works

-He had authored/co-authored a number of books, available from Prentice Hall and Amazon Kindle:
+He had authored/co-authored several books, available from Prentice Hall and Amazon Kindle: